wowrj/rjzhu.github.io/content/authors/admin/_index.md

     url: https://www.bu.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: I am an incoming Ph.D. student in Chemistry at Boston University.
+bio: I am a Ph.D. student in Chemistry at Boston University.
 I received my Bachelor of Science degree in Chemistry from East China Normal University in 2025.
 My research interests include using computational methods to explore chemical and biological systems.

 # Interests to show in About widget
 interests: